How to plan a funeral service

 You may wish to play a loved one's favourite piece of music at the funeral or choose a popular funeral poem to be read out by a close friend or relative.
 If the person who has passed away was religious, you could opt for a couple of popular funeral hymns or Bible readings.

 You may like to provide a funeral order of service booklet.
 These are helpful for mourners and can be sent to people who can’t make the service.
 An order of service sheet may include:

 Many people choose flowers and floral tributes to create a personal tribute to a loved one.
 You may choose an organisation or charity for people to give a donation to in lieu of flowers.

-someone close.
+It is worth remembering that sending flowers can be a healing gesture for people who have lost someone close.
 Therefore it might be worth giving people the choice of sending flowers or donating money to a charity, or both.

 On the day of the funeral, the hearse will take the coffin to the funeral service; it is usually followed by limousines which carry family and close friends.
-Choosing chauffeured limousines will ensure you don't have to worry about parking, driving and getting to the service on time.
+Choosing chauffeured limousines will mean you don't have to worry about parking, driving and getting to the service on time.

 If you wish to make your loved one’s final journey even more personal, choosing a hearse or alternative mode of transport which celebrates their life can be a fitting tribute.
 You may also arrange a particular route for the funeral procession to take and may need to decide whether it will begin at the home of the person who has passed away, or a different location.

 Writing and publishing an obituary in a local newspaper will help you celebrate the life of your loved one and share details about the forthcoming funeral.
-After the funeral, you can also place a thank you message in a newspaper to thank the people who attended and sent donations and flowers.
+After the funeral, you can also place a 'thank you' message in a newspaper to thank the people who attended and sent donations and flowers.

-Dignity offers an online Funeral Notice service, allowing you to share the details of the funeral with friends and family via email, Facebook and Twitter.
+We offer an online Funeral Notice service, allowing you to share the details of the funeral with friends and family via email, Facebook and Twitter.

 We are here to help you arrange the funeral you want for your loved one.
 Your local Dignity Funeral Director will be able to talk you through the process of planning a funeral, helping you every step of the way.